-The c-kit gene is mutated in approximately 80% of GISTs.
-When the c-kit gene is mutated, the KIT receptor is not assembled correctly.
-Mutations in c-kit result in a change in shape and function of the KIT receptor.
-Mutations in the c-kit gene can cause the KIT receptor to be continuously activated!
+The c-Kit gene is mutated in approximately 75%-80% of GISTs.
+When the KIT gene is mutated, the KIT receptor is not assembled correctly.
+Mutations in KIT result in a change in shape and function of the KIT receptor.
+Mutations in the KIT gene can cause the KIT receptor to be continuously activated!
 This is a very important concept.
 This means that even without the normal signal to divide (stem cell factor), the receptors are still providing a constant stimulus for the GIST tumor cells to divide and survive.

-NOTE: KIT, c-kit and CD117 are all commonly used names for KIT.
-CD117 is more often used to refer to the stain used for KIT and you are more likely to see this used on a pathology report.
-C-kit and KIT are often used interchangeably.
+NOTE: KIT, c-Kit and CD117 are all commonly used names for KIT.
+CD117 or c-Kit is more often used to refer to the stain used for KIT and you are more likely to see this used on a pathology report.
+C-Kit and KIT are often used interchangeably.

 Mutations in the c-kit gene are a very large part of what drives a GIST cancer cell.
 Because of this fact, KIT is an excellent “drug target”.
 In other words, we can design drugs that block the signaling of a specific cancer-causing gene/protein, such as c-kit in GIST.
 A superstar drug in the world of cancer is Gleevec, a drug that inhibits both KIT signaling and PDGFR-Alpha as well as a similar type of protein, BCR-ABL, that causes Chronic Myelogenous Leukemia (CML).
 Gleevec is approved for both preventative and first-line treatment of GIST.
 Two other drugs that inhibit KIT (and other proteins) are also approved for use in GIST; Sutent for 2nd line therapy (and for patients who are intolerant to Gleevec) and Stivarga for 3rd line treatment.